 Unsold Christmas trees still have a chance to bring joy.
 Berlin’s council decided to collect these sad trees and re-purpose them for elephant food at the zoo.
 Visit either the Berlin Zoo or Tierpark Zoo to watch the elephants munch on these festive snacks.

 The holiday spirit lives on!
-Let’s keep the good vibes flowing for the rest of 2019.
+Let’s keep the good vibes flowing for the rest of the year.

 0 Comments